DuBistKomisch/noutube/README.md

  - channel, varchar(100)
  - state, int, default 0

-Lastly you'll need to add the database connection details to application/config/database.php.
+Create a user for the database and all the details to application/config/database.php.
 Be sure to set database debugging to FALSE.

 If you want to store session data in a database too, refer to the [CodeIgniter Sessions documentation](http://ellislab.com/codeigniter/user-guide/libraries/sessions.html).